monetg514/portfolio-template/README.md

 #### You can build locally by

-You can run Jupyter book offline, but you do not need to.
+You can run Jupyter book offline to view the compiled version of your portfolio, but you do not need to.
 There are some parts of this that are experimental and may be hard to get working on Windows or even Mac, but work on the Linux systems that GitHub hosts.
   - follow the [Jupyter Book Setup Instructions](https://jupyterbook.org/start/overview.html) in order to build offline
   - follow the [Jupyter Book PDF Instructions](https://jupyterbook.org/advanced/pdf.html) in order to build to pdf offline